return to Natural Dog Health Remedies

 Lymphoma that occurs in the skin can present itself in several different ways, including single or multiple lumps in the skin, or mouth.
 These lesions can be red, itchy, and ulcerated.

-Causes of Lymphoma in Dogs
+Causes and Risk Factors of Lymphoma in Dogs

-Canine lymphosarcoma occurs more commonly among middle-aged to older dogs.
+In addition, age seems to be a risk factor for canine lymphoma.
+Lymphoma occurs more commonly among middle-aged to older dogs.
 In fact, most affected dogs are between 5-9 years of age.

 • Golden retrievers;